cixkd/Apocalypse/README.md

-# ZSurvive
+# Apocalypse

-ZSurvive is a RPG-like Discord bot game.
+Forked from ZSurvive, Apocalypse is an RPG-like Discord bot game.
 Farm resources, upgrade tools, defeat epic bosses, earn achievements, and be the strongest survivor ever!

-DISCLAIMER: ZSurvive is no longer maintained, the project reached 100k+ users created in 25K+ servers.
-Check out this project on [my portfolio](https://www.facundolevaggi.com/projects/zsurvive).
+I have updated the ZSurvive bot to work with the latest version of discord.js, and added some of my own features.

 [Video Preview](https://www.youtube.com/watch?v=lurRwfjhUpM) by a youtuber.

 ## Features
 * Unique reaction menu and gameplay.